What is the WPCI?

 Who were the responsible parties in the WPCI planning process?

 The Wyoming Pipeline Authority (WPA), now known as the Wyoming Energy Authority (WEA), was the main proponent of the project.
-The WPA received ROW grants or other instruments that were deemed appropriate by federal agencies.
-ROWs are assigned to companies who wish to build within the WPCI, under the oversight of federal land managing agencies.
 The State of Wyoming acted as the co-lead in the planning process.
+The State of Wyoming served as the project manager for the federal planning process, in coordination with federal agencies.
 The Bureau of Land Management (BLM) was the lead federal agency in the planning process.
 The BLM coordinated with the State of Wyoming to ensure the administrative processes were complete, as well as issuing the Record of Decision.

 How many miles of pipeline corridor are there?